cmintert/Abyssal_TTRPG/Abyssal.md

 Players keep their marks until they are invested, even carrying over to the next session.

 Only 3 marks can be stored this way.
+A check can yield more than 3 marks and all of them can be used in addition to the 3 stored marks.

 ## Creating Character and Crew